tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/website-in-a-weekend.md

 ![](/uploads/ioc-6.jpg){: width="800" height="533"}

 Thinking about attending the bootcamp?
-We've put aside 2x $500 partial scholarships for those of you who have putting in the hard work and dedication to completing this 7 day challenge.&nbsp;<br><br>To apply, send an email to tina@instituteofcode.co or DM Institute of Code and m and in a few sentences tell me why you want to attend the bootcamp.&nbsp;
+We've put aside 2x $500 partial scholarships for those of you who have putting in the hard work and dedication to completing this 7 day challenge.&nbsp;<br><br>To apply, send an email to tina@instituteofcode.com or DM Institute of Code on FB or Instagram and in a few sentences tell us why you want to attend the bootcamp.&nbsp;